Pawtucket Looff Carousel: History

 In 1910 the City of Pawtucket leased a small lot just southeast of the Daggett House to John Walker of Providence, a noted carousel concessionaire.
 Walker quickly erected a ten-sided wooden canopy and had the Looff carousel moved from New York to Pawtucket.
 The carousel began operation in Slater Park by July 1910.
 Locals referred to the site as "The Darby Horses".

+In 1969 the carousel ceased operations; the city slated the carousel for demolition in 1971 and arranged a sealed-bid auction of the carousel's horses, menagerie animals, and chariots.
+After the demolition plans were announced, the Pawtucket Junior Women's Club mounted an effort to save the carousel.
+Minutes before the commencement of the auction, community members presented Pawtucket's mayor with a petition to save the carousel; after the petition was received, the auction and demolition were called off.

+Through grants, donations, city funds, and state funds, the carousel was restored during the 1970's and was reopened to the public in 1979.

 On July 3, 2010, the carousel celebrated 100 years of operation in Slater Park.

 The carousel was reported to be still well maintained in 2024.
 Everything is hand painted.
 Twelve animals are cycled off each year for rehabilitation, and touched up with an eye toward historical accuracy.
 The admission fee is $1 per person.
+The carousel can be rented for parties and private events through the city's department of parks and recreation.
+The carousel is open seasonally; on weekends in May, June, September, and October; and daily in July and August.
+Additionally, the carousel opens for limited hours during Pawtucket's annual Winter Wonderland Festival held each December in Slater Park.

+In 2018, the Friends of the Looff Carousel at Slater Park formed as a 501c3 nonprofit organization focused on preserving and maintaining the carousel.